 A Level 1 Inspection is simply a visual inspection of the fireplace, flue and chimney.
 Our inspector uses a flashlight to inspect the visual components he can readily see.
 He’ll look for damage, build-up of creosote, obstructions, and hazards.
-If build-up of creosote is observed, he’ll recommend cleaning which can be done at the same time.

 A Level 2 Inspection is a Level 1, but is more in-depth as the inspector will use a camera scope to look into the flue.
 He will also use a ladder or other equipment to inspect the exterior of the chimney, crown, and cover.

 A Level 2 Inspection is Highly Recommended during any Real Estate transactions.

 A Level 3 Inspection involves demolition of walls and ceilings to inspect the structure of the chimney.
 This inspection is usually done after a chimney fire, or if the chimney structure appears to be failing.

 North Dakota: Fargo, West Fargo, Horace, Harwood, Mapleton, Kindred, Hickson, Oxbow, Wild Rice, Abercrombie, Christine, Walcott, Colfax, Galchutt, Mooreton, Barney, Wyndmere, Wahpeton, Leonard, Casselton, Arthur, Gardner, Hunter, Grandin, Galesburg, Hillsboro, Hope, Mayville, Cooperstown